 How big or small can a nature patch be?

-The size of nature patches will vary in each park, depending on the current uses and open spaces available at each site.
+The size of a nature patch will vary in each park, depending on the current uses and open spaces available.
 In general, the larger the area, the better it can function to support wildlife.
-In practice, nature patches will range from about an acre to smaller pockets tucked into the existing park landscape.
+In practice, nature patches will range from about an acre to smaller pockets tucked into the existing park landscapes.

 Will there be learning elements?

 Yes!
-In interpretive signs, ecological art, and plant identification markers will be a part of each nature patch.
+Interpretive signs, ecological art, and plant identification markers will be a part of each nature patch.

 Who will create nature patches?

 Nature patches will be developed and built using teams of Portland Parks & Recreation staff, with many opportunities for community partners to take part.
-Volunteers of all ages and abilities will be welcome to help with plantings, tours, and stewardship.
+Volunteers of all ages and abilities will be welcome to help with planting and stewardship.